 Getting Here

 We recommend flying into the Anchorage International Airport and renting a car.
-The distance from the airport and the weekend venue is about 85 miles.
-The Wednesday venues will be in or near Anchorage.
+The distance from the airport and the Saturday venue is about 30 miles.
+The the Thursday and Sunday venues are closer in town.
 It’s best to book early as hotel and rental car availability can be limited in the summer months.

 Where to Stay